 Few things affect our lives as much as the fact that we are citizens of one country rather than another.
-The government of, the economy of, and the rights recognized and opportunities provided by

 Our topic this week is social realities.
 I must admit that when I first brought the nature of social reality up as a topic for an episode of Philosophy Talk, the non-philosophers on our team all went “huh?”
 That phrase obviously doesn’t mean much to the person on the street.
 But social realities are all around us.
 Think of cocktail parties, football games, bar mitzvahs, political rallies, and even nations.
 These are all social realities.

 And in connection with this sort of thing both parts of that phrase “social reality” are worth focusing on.
 All the things I just mentioned are things that really and truly exist.
 They aren’t figments of anyone’s imagination; they’re real.
 Really real.
 Objectively real.
 But at the same time, they're all made up entities, at least in a sense.
 Cocktail parties exist only because a group of people get together and say “we're having a party now.”
 People just sort of decide that these things are going to exist.
 And so they do exist.
 Seems kind of like magic.

 It isn’t really magic, but it is puzzling.
 At bottom, social realities are just creations of the human mind.
 Not individual human minds, but collections of human minds.
 You can’t all by your little lonesome create a social reality.
 Try it and you really will end up with something that’s just a figment of your own imagination.
 But put a bunch of people together, let them exercise their imaginations together; let them agree; and presto, you’ve got a new social reality.